KimDebroye/EPW-Recaster/README.md

 - Mainly used for rolls:
   - having equal stats:
     - _`4 x Interval Between Hits`_
-  - needing a certain amount of stats:
+  - needing at least a certain amount of stats:
     - _at least `2 x Channelling` ( and/or `any other stat rolled`_ )
     - ...